Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 * :doxy:`UnlabeledData` represents input data which is not labeled.
   This is the input format used for unsupervised learning methods.
-The unlabeled data class is a subclass of Data and does not offer much new functionality compared to ``Data``. ut it provides an important *semantic* difference, as these data points are interpreted as input data without labels, compared to the above mentioned Data class whose contents might store anything (for example model outputs, labels or points) .
+The unlabeled data class is a subclass of Data and does not offer much new functionality compared to ``Data``.
+  But it provides an important *semantic* difference, as these data points are interpreted as input data without labels, compared to the above mentioned Data class whose contents might store anything (for example model outputs, labels or points) .
 Datasets as used in machine learning are inherently unordered constructs, thus it is okay for an algorithm to shuffle or otherwise reorder the contents of a dataset.
 This is reflected in the set, that shuffling is actively supported using the :doxy:`UnlabeledData::shuffle` method.